wp-plugins/pricing-deals-for-woocommerce/readme.txt

 == Description ==

 Power your store to greater success with pricing deals and sales promotions!
-Just about any type of pricing deal you can think of, Pricing Deals for WooCommerce is your one-stop shop to accomplish it.
+Just about any type of dynamic Pricing Deal you can think of, Pricing Deals for WooCommerce is your one-stop shop to accomplish it.

 = What can you do with Pricing Deals? =